The Tamarack Mine

 Relative to mine service water, the Eagle Mine report and tour information, the 2020 Talon PEA and the 2021 PEA all talk about how much water is needed for underground operations.
 You need to pump water down into the mine for:

 In addition, both the 2020 and 2021 PEA conclude that there will 9.9 gallons / minute per water bearing feature coming in from the aquifer with an average of one water bearing feature per 216 meters of drill data as measured through past data logging.
-This is a scientifically supportable level of water inflow based on Talon facts and of course, this inflow increases as the mine surface area increases.
-This is well documented on page 228 of the 2021 PEA.
-Here Talon estimates between 2.3-2.6 million gallons of water per day must be pumped out of the mine based on an average inflow noted above.
-However, if the stopes are no longer filled with the paste backfill, one could expect the number of water bearing features to increase dramatically.
-This raises the question, How much beyond the 2.6 million gallons a day must now be pumped?
+It is not clear that this is scientifically supportable level of water inflow based on Talon facts and of course, this inflow increases as the mine surface area increases.
+The model used by Talon may not apply in this area as there are no underground mines in Minnesota.
+The amount of dewatering may be much higher than the Talon estimates of between 2.3-2.6 million gallons of water per day.
+However, given the stopes are not impervious to water leakage, one could expect the number of water bearing features to increase dramatically.
+In addition, daily blasts are likely to open new fissures in the bedrock increasing the water flow.
+This raises the question, How much beyond the 2.3 million gallons a day must now be pumped?
 Will it be 5 million gallons?
 More?.

-Or will will Talon ship in gravel and sand to be used for filling the stopes?
+Inevitably, Talon must ship in gravel and sand to be used for filling the stopes as the development rock is used up.
 Talon plans to extract 3600 tonnes (metric) of material per day (per their PEA).
 That's about 4000 US tons.
-To replace that material, logically, you would need to fill with about 4000 tons per day of gravel (mixed with a bit of cement for the paste fill).
-That's another 40-50 large train cars of sand and gravel per day that most be shipped into the facility from someplace, everyday, 365 days a year for 12 plus years.
+To replace that material, logically, you would need to fill with approximately 4000 tons per day of gravel (mixed with a bit of cement for the paste fill).
+Now it is true that sand and gravel can take up more area per tonne of weight due to the air gaps between the grains of sand and gravel.
+But loosely backed sand and gravel cannot be used since water will leak through these air gaps greatly increasing pumping requirements.
+The sand and gravel, mixed wth cement must be highly compacted to be as "water resistant" as possible so that indeed, close to 4000 tons per day may be needed (despite what Talon claims).
+Once development rock is exhaused, that's another 40 large train cars of sand and gravel per day that must be shipped into the facility from someplace, everyday, 365 days a year for many years.
 It is not clear where they might get this material.

-The 2.6 million gallons of water is dirty water (contaminated by sulfide dust as well as direct contact with the sulfide ore) but Talon has not committed to treating this water in their documentation.
+The 2.3+ million gallons of water is dirty water (contaminated by sulfide dust as well as direct contact with the sulfide ore).
 Treatment of this water would require large, energy intensive industrial filters that change the water chemistry impacting local lakes, wetlands and aquifers when the water is released into the environment.
-In addition, where does Talon release this water?
-Will a new lake be created?
+In addition, how does Talon know how to engineer the size of this treatment plant when they appear to have no accurate method to determine how much added water will result from blasting and leakage from filled stopes?
+Will they just dump contaminated water that they can't filter?
+Talon currently plans to dump this water in an unnamed stream which eventually flows into Big Sandy Lake.
+However, this small stream will freeze during the winter causing the water to flood local areas.
+And there is no information on the impact to lake, well and wetland surface water levels.
 Can the aquifers be replenished?
-How much will lake and wetland water levels drop?
 All unanswered questions.

-The Michigan Eagle Mine is an underground nickel-copper mine similar to what is being proposed for Tamarack (See www.michigan.gov/-/media/Project/Websites/egle/Documents/Reports/OGMD/2020-ogmd-eagle-mine-annual-report.PDF for details related Eagle Mining monitoring anomalies).
-At Eagle Mine monitor point QAL023B, the mean water level readings from 10/2019 – 9/2020 indicated a maximum of 1.7 feet (ft) below the calculated minimum background baseline level.
-The mine attributed this drop in water levels pumping of the mine services well and groundwater infiltration into the mine.
-This drop in water levels is due to an average pumping requirement of 80,000 to 150,000 gallons a day – but the Talon Tamarack site must pump potentially much more than 2,600,000 gallons per day!
+The Michigan Eagle Mine is an underground nickel-copper mine similar to what is being proposed for Tamarack.
+Consider the document: www.eaglemine.com/_files/ugd/c6167e_ffef87e367c44b98a35291842533f161.pdf.
+This Eagle Mine Anomalies Report listed over 20 monitoring situations that show levels of pollution and water chemistry changes outside the planned benchmark range.
+For example, QAL023B monitoring point showed the water level was 5.6 feet below the calculated minimum baseline level.
+Mine attributed this drop in water levels to two main sources; pumping of the mine services well and groundwater infiltration into the mine.
+This drop in water levels is then due to an average pumping requirement of 80,000 to 120,000 gallons a day (from 2024) from the mine and service wells.
+If 5.6' drop is seen at these pumping rates, what happens when Talon estimates over 2,300,000 gallons pumped per day in Tamarack?
+How will this impact well water levels, lake levels and wetlands?

 Rock and Ore Storage Concerns

 There will likely be multiple storage facilities on site at the mine.
 Development rock excavated from the tunnels that descend into the mine and connect the various mineral deposits will generally be stored on the surface.
-This rock can be used later to fill mined out stopes to some extent.
-This rock may also be contaminated with sulfide and other toxic minerals.
+This rock can be used later to fill mined out stopes to some extent but must be crushed (causing more toxic dust) since this rock may be contaminated with sulfide and other toxic minerals.
 The Eagle Mine report (referenced above) lists 33 toxic substances being monitored.
 In addition, ore must be stored prior to transport to North Dakota.
 These storage areas must be lined to prevent contamination from seeping into the ground water.
 We note that Eagle Mine TDRSA (Temporary Development Rock Storage Area) is lined with both a primary and secondary lining.
 A leak detection system is installed between the liners to monitor primary lining integrity.
-A total of approximately 55 gallons of water was purged from the leak detection sump in 2020, a larger volume than 2019.
+A total of approximately 65 gallons of water was purged from the leak detection sump in 2024 with sulfate levels up to 1300 PPM, a larger volume than earlier years.
+Note that the Minnesota wild rice standard is 10 PPM for sulfates.
 Thus we see that the lining system does leak after only a few years of operation.
-The leak levels are currently very small at this point but as noted in the Eagle Mine report, increasing slightly over time.
+The leak levels are currently very small at this point but as noted in the 2020 Eagle Mine report, increasing slightly over time.
+However, Talon has no plans to use liners.

 Mining details and images from Talon Metals, talonmetals.com/wp-content/uploads/2021/02/Talon-Tamarack-PEA3_2021.pdf